Slyrex/Slyrex-Arma3-Helpful-Server-Scripts/README.md

 To run this file, make sure you have Python installed to PATH https://www.python.org/downloads/

-And open a commandline and type: pip install beautifulsoup4
+And open a commandline and type: pip install beautifulsoup4 and launch it from command line

+> Note this project is very much a WIP and I'm using it as a practice tool to learn python.